How to Choose the Right Paint Roller Kit

 • Narrow walls, smaller sections, and general touch-ups

-• With the right cover, it can handle smooth to lightly textured walls and ceilings in typical homes.
+With the right roller cover, it handles smooth to lightly textured walls and ceilings commonly found in residential spaces.

-If you only choose one roller kit for general interior use, the 9" paint roller kit is the most versatile place to start.
+If you only choose one roller kit for general interior use, the 9" size is usually the best place to start.

 12" Paint Roller Kit: Bigger Walls and Open-Plan Spaces

-When you move to larger spaces, a wider roller helps you keep a steady pace.
+When you move into larger spaces, a wider roller helps maintain momentum.

 Ideal for: